History of WWE: Golden Era (1984–1993)

-Perhaps the peak of the 1980s wrestling boom was WrestleMania III at the Pontiac Silverdome, which set an attendance record of 93,173.
+Perhaps the peak of the 1980s wrestling boom was WrestleMania III at the Pontiac Silverdome, which set a "claimed" attendance record of 93,173.
 In the main event Hulk Hogan retained the WWF Championship against André the Giant.
+Hogan and Andre faced each other in a rematch on February 5, 1985, in WWF The Main Event which drew a 15.2 Nielsen rating and 33 million viewers the highest in the history of professional wrestling, this time with Andre winning.
 McMahon used the success of WrestleMania to create more annual pay-per-views such as SummerSlam, the Royal Rumble and the Survivor Series, the latter two both receiving their names from unique stipulation matches featured at the event.
-These four shows would be jointly known as the “Big Four” of the company's programming up until modern day.
+These four shows would be jointly known as the “Big Four” of the company's programming up until the modern day.

-McMahon's focus on entertainment rather than giving his product a legitimate sports feel, the policy that became the concept of sports entertainment, led to great financial success for WWF.
 During the 1980s, Hulk Hogan would cross over into mainstream prominence presented as an all-American hero.
 Hogan's time as the face of the WWF would last until he departed from the company in the summer of 1993.
-Other stars such as "Macho Man" Randy Savage, "Rowdy" Roddy Piper, The Ultimate Warrior, The Honky Tonk Man, "Million Dollar Man" Ted DiBiase, and others also helped make WWF a financial success in this time period.
+Other stars such as "Macho Man" Randy Savage, "Rowdy" Roddy Piper, The Ultimate Warrior, The Honky Tonk Man, "Million Dollar Man" Ted DiBiase, and others also helped make WWF a financial success in this period.
 Jim Duggan won the first Royal Rumble match in 1988.
 While these talents were recognizable as individuals, some talent became better known for their teamwork as part of tag teams.
 Stables or groups such as Demolition, Strike Force, The Hart Foundation, The British Bulldogs, The Rockers and The Fabulous Rougeaus helped create a strong tag team division for WWF.
 Towards the end of the "Golden Age", Bret Hart of the Hart Foundation began to break out on his own as a singles competitor, with his most memorable match early on taking place at SummerSlam in 1992 against "The British Bulldog" Davey Boy Smith.
 Hart would eventually capture the WWF World Heavyweight Championship from Ric Flair later that year and would win the King of the Ring tournament the following year.